studiorxch/home/_posts/2025-07-24-mac-demarco-holy-blog.md

 ---
 layout: post

-title: "Mac DeMarco – Holy: A Lo-Fi Confession by the Sea"
+title: "Mac DeMarco – Holy:"
+subtitle: " A Lo-Fi Confession by the Sea"
 date: 2025-07-24
 description: "In *Holy*, Mac DeMarco steps barefoot into the ocean and into a quiet kind of faith.
 No production tricks.
 Just drift."
 image: /assets/img/blog/default.webp